IOEA: The grass-roots gospel of otaku culture | The Japan Times

 “The IOEA tackled the complicated challenge of how to associate anime events that varied greatly,” she says.
 “They addressed size, tax status and complications posed by differences in business practices from country to country.
 Its mission is admirable.
 Fan events bring people together locally, and the IOEA seeks to extend those connections internationally.
 We can learn from each other and offer support.”

 Japan has had a Creative Commons model since before the internet.
-Comiket dates back to 1975, when Osamu Tezuka, the pioneering “god of manga,” encouraged fans to submit their work to his fledgling magazine.
+Comiket dates back to 1975, when roughly 600 attendees first formally gathered around art produced exclusively by fans.
 The IOEA is not about B2B, stresses Kanemitsu — it’s not anything like foreign anime cons or domestic trade fairs such as Anime Japan, with their mix of official marketing platforms and fan-art tableaus.
 It’s not a consumer marketplace.

 “This is ‘C2C’ in a new meaning,” he says.
 “It’s creator-to-creator.”